From 1 - 10 / 492

 • This project consists of data that has been reprocessed by RPS and AAM for the purpose of creating an improved Victorian coastal DEM including contours based on the original data acquired in 2007.
 The purpose of this project is to reclassify the original level 2 classification LiDAR data into level 3 for input to a higher accuracy ICSM Level 3 classification (Level 3 DEM).
 LiDAR (Light Detection and Ranging) is an airborne remote sensing technique for rapid collection of terrain data.
 The sensor used for this LiDAR project collected XYZ and Intensity data for first and last return by bouncing a pulse from the aircraft to the surface that enables the height and intensity values to be calculated.
 From the raw LiDAR data, a suite of elevation products was generated including DEM and Contours.
 Project Products: DEM, Contours, raw LiDAR.

-• These datasets cover approximately 400 sq km in the central, northern and eastern sectors of the Townsville City Council and are part of the 2009 Tropical Coast LiDAR capture project.
+• These datasets cover all of the Yarrabah Shire Council and are part of the 2009 Tropical Coast LiDAR capture project.
 This project, undertaken by Fugro Spatial Solutions Pty Ltd on behalf of the Queensland Government captured highly accurate elevation data using LiDAR technology.
 Available dataset formats (in 2 kilometre tiles) are: - Classified las (LiDAR Data Exchange Format where strikes are classified as ground, non-ground or building) - 1 metre Digital Elevation Model (DEM) in ASCII xyz - 1 metre Digital Elevation Model (DEM) in ESRI ASCII grid - 0.25 metre contours in ESRI Shape

 • This project consists of data that has been reprocessed by RPS and AAM for the purpose of creating an improved Victorian coastal DEM including contours based on the original data acquired in 2007.
 The purpose of this project is to reclassify the original level 2 classification LiDAR data into level 3 for input to a higher accuracy ICSM Level 3 classification (Level 3 DEM).
 LiDAR (Light Detection and Ranging) is an airborne remote sensing technique for rapid collection of terrain data.
 The sensor used for this LiDAR project collected XYZ and Intensity data for first and last return by bouncing a pulse from the aircraft to the surface that enables the height and intensity values to be calculated.
 From the raw LiDAR data, a suite of elevation products was generated including DEM and Contours.
 Project Products: DEM, Contours, raw LiDAR.